drubb/docker-drupal-lamp53/README.md

 DON'T USE THIS SETUP OR PARTS OF IT FOR PRODUCTION ENVIRONMENTS!!!

-We don't care for security at all, this stuff is meant for developing environments solely.
+We don't care for security at all, this stuff is meant for development environments solely.

 ## Have fun!